CriticalRange/revanced-wiki/README.md

-# revanced-wiki
+# ReVanced Wiki

-ReVanced wiki as canny wanted
+* Guide for an extensible framework for building application mods.